RooHTaylor/PHP-Course/Introduction to PHP.md

 ## PHP.net ##

 It is inevitable that you will forget the specific order or set of required parameters for functions, and there are several resources that can assist you.
 Some software will have tool-tips that pop up when it recognizes the function and tell you what parameters are needed, but it is unwise to rely on those.
-When in doubt a Google search will most likely get the results, but the best resource you have is PHP.net.
+When in doubt a Google search will most likely get the results, but the best resource you have is [PHP.net](http://php.net/), PHP's official website.

 This website contains the documentation for PHP along with tons of user-contributed content to help you.
 Let's go there and look up `strtolower()`.